How to wean your child from breastfeeding?

 6. Plan Distraction

-En-route diversions can really make your weaning journey comfortable and cheerful.
-You may occasionally give her a favorite snack when she begins to cry, take out a special toy to play with, or head outside for a walk.
+En-route diversions can make your weaning journey comfortable and cheerful.
+You may occasionally give her a favourite snack when she begins to cry, take out a special toy to play with, or head outside for a walk.

 7. Substitute with loads of affection